Late in 2017, one of our clients, Home Science Tools moved its website from Magento to BigCommerce.

 By doing so, we recapture a little bit of that lost link juice with every redirect we correct.

-2. Removing Low-Performing Content
+2. Removing Low-Performing Content (or Deindexing From Google)

 A relatively new tactic in SEO is the process of removing low-performing content from a website.
 It’s one we recommended for Home Science Tools and from which we’ve seen a very positive impact.